learn-co-curriculum/careers-phone-and-video-virtual-interviews/README.md

 - ...where pets or children are present or can be heard.

 **Do...**
-- ..choose a quiet, indoor location.
+- ...choose a quiet, indoor location.
 - ...make sure the only sound that can be heard is your voice.

 **Situate yourself 10 minutes before the interview**